com-480-data-visualization/SoundSculptors/README.md

 ### Dataset

-We are using data from spotify's API.
+In our project, we are using two different datasets.
+The **first** one is this fixed dataset from Kaggle: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023 The **second** one is from [Spotify's API](https://developer.spotify.com/documentation/web-api).
 This gives access to things like artist popularity per country, song characteristics, and song popularity.
-We are also using this fixed dataset from Kaggle: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023

 ### Problematic